10 Minutes with Julie Newman, Founder, Jewel Branding10 Minutes with Julie Newman, Founder, Jewel Branding

 How do you think Licensing Week Virtual will help those in the licensing industry during the COVID-19 pandemic?

 I think Licensing Week Virtual is a really great opportunity to bring the licensing industry together for information-sharing, connection, relationship-building and comradery.
 For our agency, Licensing Expo is a critical show to highlight our clients, meet with existing partners and forge relationships with new potential partners.
-We think LWV is a terrific platform to achieve all of the goals we set out
+We think LWV is a terrific platform to achieve all of the goals we set out for Licensing Expo and also enables us to participate in events such as the key notes, which are more challenging for us to attend at the live show because we have to be at our booth.

 How do you see the licensing industry changing in the next five years?